Dairy cattle: Reproduction

+Sex-selected semen

+A major industry change starting in the 2010s has been the rise of the use of sex-selected semen.
+A 2025 estimate suggested that based on current trends, the vast majority (>90%) of dairy operations will be using this technique in the near future.
+In it, semen collected from elite bulls at artificial insemination facilities is filtered for X-chromosome-bearing spermatozoa (generally via flow cytometry).
+Current techniques result in approximately 90% female calves from cows inseminated with sex-selected semen.

+Conventional dairy semen produces roughly equal numbers of male and female dairy calves.
+Female calves are retained as replacements, while the surplus purebred dairy bull calves have low market value as beef.
+Crossbreeding with beef breed sires risked a shortage of replacement dairy heifers in the older system.
+With sex-selected semen, a farm can generate its required replacements from only the highest-producing portion of the herd (around 30-40% usually), and breed the remaining cows with beef sires to produce terminal beef-on-dairy crossbred calves.
+These hybrid calves command substantially higher prices at the slaughterhouse than purebred dairy bull calves.

 Hormone use

 Farmers in some countries sometimes administer hormone treatments to dairy cows to increase milk production and reproduction.

 About 17% of dairy cows in the United States are injected with Bovine somatotropin, also called recombinant bovine somatotropin (rBST), recombinant bovine growth hormone (rBGH), or artificial growth hormone.
 The use of this hormone increases milk production by 11%–25%.
-The U.S. Food and Drug Administration (FDA) has ruled that rBST recombinant bovine somatotropin (rBST), recombinant bovine growth hormone (rBGH) is harmless to people, while the American Cancer Society finds that the use of rBGH can cause adverse health effects in cows.
+The U.S. Food and Drug Administration (FDA) has ruled that recombinant bovine somatotropin (rBST), recombinant bovine growth hormone (rBGH) is harmless to people, while the American Cancer Society finds that the use of rBGH can cause adverse health effects in cows.
 Though the evidence for potential harm to humans is inconclusive and would require more research.
 The use of rBST is banned in Canada, parts of the European Union, as well as Australia and New Zealand due to possible opposing views and of lack of findings.

 In the United States the Pasteurized Milk Ordinance requires a milk sample is taken from every farm and from every load of milk delivered to a processing plant.
 These samples are then tested for antibiotic and any milk testing positive is discarded and farm identified.
 Traceback to the dairy is undertaken by the FDA with further consequences including the possibility revocation of ability to sell milk.